phusroyal/ViHOS/README.md

 ## Baselines performance
-![Performance of the baselines](images/baselines_non_spans.png) *Fig 3.
+![Performance of the baselines](images/baselines_non_spans.png) *Table 3.
 Experimental results on Full Data versus Without additional clean comments.*

 ## Citation
 If you use this dataset, please cite our paper: